Jackson-Barker/Portfolio-Jackson-Barker/README.md

 # Portfolio Discription

-This portfolio contoans an about me section where vistitors can read a little about my past qualifications.
-There is a section with links to all my deployed work example followed by a contact section with links to my contact info.
+This portfolio contains an about me section where vistitors can read a little about my past qualifications.
+There is a section with links to all my deployed work examples, followed by a contact section with links to my contact info.

 # Usage

-This portfolio is for a potential employeer to view my deployed work samples to assess whether I would be a good candidate for an open position.
+This portfolio is for a potential employer to view my deployed work samples to assess whether I would be a good candidate for an open position.

 # Link